N8Brooks/patterns_rust/docs/idioms.md

 ## Iterating over an option

 `Option` implements `IntoIterator`.
 It's like a collection with optionally 1 element.
 It can be used for cool stuff like `.chain()` on an iterator and `.extend()` on a vector.
 It can be mis-used such as running a `for` loop over it instead of using `if let x = Some(option)`.

+## Pass variables to closure

+Closures can capture variables, move variables with `move`, but usually you just need a few.
+Use a closure with rebinding.